-The values of some KPIs reported in the tables for MBO and LTIP come from the consolidated segment reporting (IFRS 8) presented in the 2021 Annual Report.
+12 The values of some KPIs reported in the tables for MBO and LTIP come from the consolidated segment reporting (IFRS 8) presented in the 2022 Annual Report under section "Segment Report" in "Group Activities, Segments, Significant Transactions and Further Information".

-The 2021 Remuneration Policy is consistent and compliant with the provisions of Article 5 - "Remuneration" of the new Corporate Governance Code, which Brembo adopted in 2021.
+13 The 2022 Remuneration Policy is consistent and compliant with the provisions of Article 5 - "Remuneration" of the new Corporate Governance Code, which Brembo adopted in 2022.